How to Build a Fanbase from Scratch in 2023

 This is your opportunity to engage with your audience and show them who you are.
 Strategies such as polls, Ask Us Anything stories and exclusive competitions can all massively boost your fan engagement levels and develop your fanbase.

-Having an impressive social media presence and high ranking website also increases your chances of being noticed by industry professionals such as record label A&Rs and gig promoters.
+Having an impressive social media presence also increases your chances of being noticed by industry professionals such as record label A&Rs and event promoters.
 Your accounts should be up-to-date and polished, ready for bookers to have a stalk through.
 Festival organisers often look at how many followers and streams an artist has as an indication of whether or not to book them.

 A&R professionals also regularly use social media and streaming numbers as proof that an act is ready to be put forward to their label, so the possibility of success through having a strong social media presence is endless.